 If the individual is under 18 years of age, parents may request educational records through the Family Educational Rights and Privacy Act of 1974 (FERPA); this information should be included in any discussion with a student who is a minor.
 Individual institutions (e.g., school districts) may offer more guidance regarding gender-diverse issues, and your state policy may offer a person more privacy rights than that person has under federal law.

 CSD professionals must be prepared to work with gender-diverse clients and members of their support system.
-It is growing increasingly common to encounter individuals who are members of diverse family structures that include biological families and/or chosen families.
+It is growing increasingly common to encounter people who are members of diverse family structures that include biological families and/or chosen families.
 Chosen family is a term that originated within the LGBTQIA+ community and is used to describe “non-biological kinship bonds, whether legally recognized or not, deliberately chosen for the purpose of mutual support and love.”
 When in doubt about the relationships between individuals who attend a meeting or the social support that a client has, ask for clarification and guidance: Working closely with the family will ensure that pronouns—and the contexts in which to use them—are correct.
-Strive to affirm every individual’s gender identity, and respect their gender expression, recognizing health disparities that may impact their ability to pursue services.
-Hays, Steckley, and Walden shared some specific ways in which you can express acceptance and create a safe space for individuals and their caregivers at their 2014 ASHA Convention presentation.
+Strive to affirm their gender identity, and respect their gender expression, recognizing health disparities that may impact their ability to pursue services.
+Hays, Steckley, and Walden shared some specific ways in which you can express acceptance and create a safe space at their 2014 ASHA Convention presentation.